 Lane is a two-time recipient of a Regional Emmy from the Lone Star Chapter of the National Academy of Television Arts and Sciences.
 His work has also been recognized by the Associated Press, Broadcast Education Association and the Southeast Journalism Conference.
 In 2017, he was selected by the RTDNF as a RIAS Berlin Commission fellow, participating in a trans-Atlantic exchange program for American and German broadcasters.
 The following year, he traveled to China to report on trade tensions between the world's largest economies as a fellow of the East-West Center.
-In 2019, he returned to Germany to cover the 30th anniversary of the fall of the Berlin Wall in 2019 and to cover the 2021 federal parliament elections.
+He returned to Germany to cover the 30th anniversary of the fall of the Berlin Wall in 2019 and to cover the 2021 federal parliament elections.

 He currently serves as past president of the NSU Alumni Association and was honored as NSU's ‘Distinguished Young Alumnus of the Year’ in 2017.
 Lane also volunteers on the advisory committee for the NSU Department of New Media, Journalism, and Communication Arts and serves on the board of directors of the Beta Omicron Alumni Chapter and Housing Corporation.

 Having presented educational programming at dozens of college campuses across the country, Lane has been named Pi Kappa Phi's national 'Volunteer of the Year,' 'Facilitator of the Year,' and was named to the fraternity's 'Thirty Under 30' list.
 He has also served on the faculty for numerous leadership conferences and mentored student leaders as Chapter Advisor for Pi Kappa Phi at the University of Texas at Tyler and at Stephen F. Austin State University.